Brake wear indicator: Types

-Of the alternatives above the first three are simple and cheap since their lifetime coincides with the service life of the brake pad.
-The last one is more expensive since the sensors needs to be designed to survive the designed service life of the vehicle.
-This means that the last alternative is usually only seen on heavy duty vehicles.
+Of the alternatives above, the first three are simple and cheap, Their lifetime coincides with the service life of the brake pad.

+A position sensor is more expensive to implement and designed to survive the service life of the vehicle.
+It is usually only seen on heavy duty vehicles.

-Detailed description
+Description

 Pads B are mounted on carriers G. These are pushed against the rotor A by the piston D which is pushed by the brake fluid E. This induces wear on the brake pads.
 The rotor A also experiences some wear, but to a lesser extent than the brake pads.
 The modules C are joined to the cylinder that houses the piston D and acts as counter-force to the piston D.

 Sufficient wear to validate a change of brake pads is considered when one of the following cases are applicable: